hugoam/two/README.md

 Var object = slz::unpack(type<MyObject>(), json);
 ```

-in a lua script you can use any of the reflected functions, types, methods, fields
+In a lua script you can use any of the reflected functions, types, methods, fields
 ```lua
 local object = MyObject(5, 'hello world!')
 print(object:method())
 bar(object) -- you can even pass c++ objects to a function
 ```

-add nodes to the visual script from c++
+Add nodes to the visual script from c++
 ```c++
 Valve& arg = script.value(5);
 Valve& field = script.value(string("cocorico"));
 script.create<MyObject>({ &arg, &field }); // adds a node that creates an object
 ```

-now to use these features you need an actual running application.
+Now to use these features you need an actual running application.
-the first step to bootstrap an application is to actually create a window with a user interface.
+The first step to bootstrap an application is to actually create a window with a user interface.

 # [ui](docs/ui.md)
-mud ui uses a novel paradigm that sits halfway between **immediate** (like dear imgui) and **retained** ui (like Qt) : its API looks and feels exactly like an immediate ui library, except not much is *actually* done immediately. as such, we prefer to refer to it as a **declarative** ui.
+mud ui uses a novel paradigm that sits halfway between **immediate** (like dear imgui) and **retained** ui (like Qt) : its API looks and feels exactly like an immediate ui library, except not much is *actually* done immediately.
+As such, we prefer to refer to it as a **declarative** ui.
-the final tree of widgets will look exactly like the tree of the declarations that is traversed on any given frame. however, events are processed, and rendering is done in a separate step.
+The final tree of widgets will look exactly like the tree of the declarations that is traversed on any given frame. however, events are processed, and rendering is done in a separate step.

-once you have setup a window and called the `begin()` function on the root widget on each iteration, you can freely declare/draw all your widgets:
+Once you have setup a window and called the `begin()` function on the root widget on each iteration, you can freely declare/draw all your widgets:
 ```c++
 Widget& window = ui::window(uroot, "My Window");
 ui::label(window, "Welcome to mud ui");